cfosprof/reading-notes/301/class-11.md

-# Class 2
-## Terms and Concepts

 <details markdown="block"><summary>Things</summary>

-### 2. What does SQL stand for?
+### 1. What does SQL stand for?

-Answer
+Structured query language.

-### 3. 2.
-What is a relational database?
+### 2. What is a relational database?

-Answer
+A type of data base that organizes data into oen or more tables, and the tables are related to each other through keys and shared data.

-### 4. 3.
-What type of structure does a relational database work with?
+### 3. What type of structure does a relational database work with?

-Answer
+A tabular structure.

-### 5. 4.
-What is a ‘schema’?
+### 4. What is a ‘schema’?

-Answer
+A logical configuration of data.
+It is a blueprint of how the database is constructed.

-### 6. 5.
-What is a NoSQL database?
+### 5. What is a NoSQL database?

-Answer
+A non-relational database, which uses a document-oriented, key-value, or graph database model for storage and retrieval of data.

-### 7. 6.
-How does it work?
+### 6. How does it work?

-Answer
+By storing data in a non-tabular format that allows for more flexibility and scalability.

-### 8. 7.
-What is inside of a MongoDB database?
+### 7. What is inside of a MongoDB database?

-Answer
+Collections of json documents which can be nested and include arrays, embedded documents, and other data types.

-### 9. 8.
-Which is more flexible - SQL or MongoDB? and why.
+### 8. Which is more flexible - SQL or MongoDB? and why.

-Answer
+MongoDB is more flexible because it is a non-relational database, which allows for more flexibility and scalability.

-### 10. 9.
-What is the disadvantage of a NoSQL database?
+### 9. What is the disadvantage of a NoSQL database?

-Answer
+They often lack the ability to provide transactional consistency and integrity which can lead to data inconsistencies.

-### 11. 10.
-What kind of data is a good fit for an SQL database?
+### 10. What kind of data is a good fit for an SQL database?

-Answer
+  Structured data with well defined relationships between entities--financial data, customer records, and inventory managment systems

-### 12. Give a real world example.
+### 11. Give a real world example.

-Answer
+Retail inventory managment systems that store info about products, prices, and stock levels.

-### 13. What kind of data is a good fit a NoSQL database?
+### 12. What kind of data is a good fit a NoSQL database?

-Answer
+NoSQL db is good for unstructured to semi structured data like social media feeds, log files, and sensor data.

-### 14. Give a real world example.
+### 13. Give a real world example.

-Answer
+Data stored across multiple servers that has relationships that aren't as well defined.

-### 15. Which type of database is best for hierarchical data storage?
+### 14. Which type of database is best for hierarchical data storage?

-Answer
+HDBMS

-### 16. Which type of database is best for scalability?
+### 15. Which type of database is best for scalability?

-Answer
+NoSQL are considered best for scalability due to their ability to handle large amounts of unstructured data.

 </details>